Step 1: Patents

 The general rule is that a patent can be valid for up to 20 years from the date on which the patent application is submitted.
 A prerequisite for this is that the holder of the patent pays an annual fee to the patent authority.
 If the holder fails to make any payments, the patent application or patent will cease to be valid.

 There is also something called ‘supplementary protection’.
 Supplementary protection may become relevant for pharmaceuticals (and plant protection products) and can apply for up to a further five years.
-Someone who has supplementary protection for a pharmaceutical can apply for an extension of a further six months if research is being carried out into effects on children.
+For research that is being carried out into effects on children, it can be an extension of further six months.

 1.5 What uses can the holder of a patent prohibit?

-Patent rights are what is known as a negative right, which means that the patent holder can prohibit others from using the invention in certain ways.
+Patent rights are what is known as a negative right.
+It means that the patent holder can prohibit others from using the invention in certain ways.
 However, a patent does not mean that the patent holder themselves always have the right to use their invention.
 Other laws may prevent use, such as firearms legislation and requirements for special authorisation to market and sell pharmaceuticals.

 1.6 What protection does a patent provide against similar phenomena?

 Patent claims are part of a patent application and are specified in the granted patent.
 Patent claims set out the scope of protection.
 The patent therefore only protects what is specified in the patent claims.
 It is not the product or method which has been invented which is protected by the patent, but what is specified in the patent’s patent claims.
-For this reason, it is extremely important that patent claims are well-formulated to ensure that they cover as much as possible of what the inventor has invented.
+For this reason, it is extremely important that patent claims are well-formulated.
+They ensure that the patent cover as much as possible of what the inventor has invented.

 1.7 What restrictions are there on the exclusive rights?